fylgja/fylgja/components/base/README.md

 ## Config

-As with almost all of our components.
-CSS variables can be configured to add your own look/style.
+As with almost all of our components, you can configure CSS variables to add your own look/style.

-Want direct control on the base styles.
-Down here are the following SCSS variables can you modify.
+Direct control on the base styles, you can you modify the following SCSS variables.

 ```scss
 // Typography